 Knowing your lactate threshold is one of the best ways to improve your running performance.
-Many coaches will get their athletes to measure their threshold in order to maximize their efforts.
+Many coaches will get their athletes to measure their threshold to maximize their efforts.

 You can get one step closer to the professionals by taking a lactate threshold test on your Garmin device.
 You won’t need to pay for expensive lab tests, just follow these simple instructions, and start seeing your times improve rapidly.